-Kewalo Basin Park is a relatively small park compared to the Waterfront and Gateway parks and runs along a revetment makai of Kewalo Basin Harbor, which is a commercial small boat harbor under the jurisdiction and ownership of HCDA and managed by a private entity (Kewalo Harbor, LLC) with a lease from HCDA.
-It has a walking path, a comfort station, picnic tables, and a small green area at the Diamond Head end with a statue of Saint Marianne Cope, who cared for people with Hansen's disease in Kakaako and on Molokai during the late 1800's.
+Kewalo Basin Park is a small park that runs along a revetment makai of Kewalo Basin Harbor, which is a commercial small boat harbor under the jurisdiction and ownership of HCDA and managed by a private entity (Kewalo Harbor, LLC) with a lease from HCDA.
+It has a walking path, a comfort station, picnic tables, and a small green area at the Diamond Head end with a statue of Saint Marianne Cope, who cared for people with Hansen's disease on Molokai during the late 1800's.
 A former net shed building is located at the west side of the park which HCDA leases to Kupu, a non-profit community organization that provides environmental stewardship service-learning opportunities to youth.
 It is served by a 109 space parking lot.
-Surfers are the primary users of Kewalo Basin Park and as a result the relationship between the park and ocean recreation is essential in maintaining and preserving the traditional recreational activity.
-Surfers access a number of popular breaks just off shore of the Park and hold surf contests during the summer when the waves are larger.
-While the Kewalos break, located closest to the mouth of the harbor, is one of town's more popular breaks, Rennicks, Straight-outs, and Marineland are all breaks along the Kewalo Basin Park Makai edge.
+Surfers are the primary users of Kewalo Basin Park.
+They access a number of popular surf breaks just off shore of the Park and hold surf contests during the summer when the waves are larger.